 live, then over time while they are still alive family, people close to that

 person can settle their affairs, and say the meaningful things that need to be

 said before their passing.
-On the other hand when say a husband dies in an 18
+On the other hand when say a husband dies in a truck wreck or is

 immediate news is at times just to overwhelming to digest by a spouse, and the